- The Importance of Interviewing Multiple Real Estate Agents

 When you interview only one agent, you risk being won over by great marketing instead of great skill.

 Don’t let yourself be fooled by marketing tactics and charisma.
-Just because an agent has made a name for themselves and has plenty of ads to show for it doesn’t necessarily mean they’re good at what they do.
+Just because you see an agent on billboards or park benches doesn’t mean they’re good at what they do.
 Never choose an agent just because they are popular.

 People often find one person who stands out early in their research.
 They’ll get excited, book an interview, and close the deal.
 While this agent may be competent, your chances of finding a perfect fit increase significantly if you interview multiple realtors before deciding.